 Many terms that orienteers use will be familiar, but there are also terms unique to the sport.
 The list below includes terms used to describe orienteering terms and techniques and common descriptions of orienteering landforms.

 Aiming off: To deliberately aim to one side of a control or feature so that you know which way to turn upon hitting the feature before seeing the control.
+The image at right shows how one might "aim off" to the right to hit the proper stream above control point #3.

 Attack point: An obvious feature near the control point from which the control can be located by navigating carefully with map and compass.